-In order to fully understand the significance of the sacrifices made during the Second World War and a small, unremarkable building that would eventually be erected to honor such actions, we must cast ourselves back into the reality of the moment.
+Before we can explore the stories of twelve brave veterans, we must first understand the significance of the sacrifices they made during the Second World War and a small, unremarkable building that would eventually be erected to honor their actions.
+To do that, we must cast ourselves back into the stark realities of the era.
 For in the summer of 1946, the world still grieved over the catastrophe and even in the small town of Richmond, New Hampshire, that feeling would be recognized, memorialized, and felt for generations to come.

 As our society emerged from the wrenching experience of war, the sheer scale of the destruction slowly dawned on people.
 Tens of millions of people around the planet were dead, hundreds of millions displaced, and thousands of cities and towns lay in ruins.
 The greatest war the world had ever seen was over, but the wreckage it reaped would last for decades.